 If you’re lucky, you may even be able to experience one of the annual boat parades on the River Walk.
 We visited San Antonio at Christmas and it’s something I highly recommend!

 Where to stay in San Antonio with kids

 We really enjoyed Hotel Valencia on the Riverwalk, and I think you can’t go wrong with a Riverwalk property.
-If you want to stay in a resort outside the city, favorite choices are Hyatt Regency Hill Country and JW Marriott San Antonio Hill Country.
+If you want to stay in some of the best family resorts in Texas, some of our top choices are Hyatt Regency Hill Country and JW Marriott San Antonio Hill Country.

 Known as the live music capital of the world, Austin is perfect for music lovers.
 Rock out to a variety of music festivals and concerts throughout the year.
 Sixth Street is a perfect place to start if you’re wanting to check out some bands.